evilmog/ntlmv1-multi/README.md

 And you should have some reversed hashes

 ## NTLMv1 with ESS/SSP
 SSP changes the server challenge, if you see SSP in your responder because you didn't use --lm or the client is set not to give out a LM response then SSP gets engaged.
+Also --disable-ess will try to force off SSP, however this requires a recent copy (August 2021 or more recent) of impacket and responder.

 The SSP output looks like this
 ```